 - Know your route and stay on marked trails and pathways.

 - The MSPCA encourages cat owners to protect their cats, other animals, the public, and the environment by keeping their cats indoors or controlled and properly supervised when outside.
-The average life span of a cat kept indoors is more than double that of a cat allowed outside.
-In addition, there are many hazards that endanger the health and safety of outdoor cats, like automobiles, infectious diseases and parasites, predators, illegal traps, etc.
+The average lifespan of a cat kept indoors is more than double that of a cat allowed outside.
+There are many hazards that endanger the health and safety of outdoor cats, like automobiles, infectious diseases and parasites, predators, illegal traps, etc.

 - Afraid your outdoor kitty will be unhappy indoors?
 There are a number of things you can do to help make the transition easier for your outdoor cat to move inside, including:

-- Walk or exercise him on a leash
+- Walk or exercise your cat on a leash.

 - If you do want to let your cat outside unsupervised, consider purchasing or building an enclosure that will allow your feline to explore a designated space, but do so with caution and protection in place.

 - Unsterilized cats also contribute to the homeless cat population and cats can kill wildlife.
 If you do allow your cat outside to roam freely, help keep the free-roaming cat population low by having your cat spayed or neutered.

 - Rabbits are capable of being trained to have free reign of the house just as cats and dogs do, although many pet owners choose to keep rabbits in a safe, clean, indoor enclosure (or “rabbitat”).
 If not given free range of a room or the house, an enclosure should be at least five times the rabbit’s size.

 - Remember that domestic rabbits differ from their wild counterparts; extreme temperatures adversely affect them, and the mere sight or smell of a predator can cause enough stress to lead to a heart attack.

 CONSIDERATIONS FOR ALL PETS